Department of Biology

 to elucidate mechanisms by which cells in these organisms survive dehydration.
 We use two systems

-for most of our studies: angiosperm seeds and the moss Physcomitrella patens.
+for most of our studies: angiosperm seeds and the moss Physcomitrella patens (shown at right).
 Experiments are conducted

 at multiple levels of complexity, including whole organisms, isolated cells and protoplasts, and model membranes,